Marketing operations (MOPS) are critical to the success and return-on-investment (ROI) of any marketing department or campaign.

 According to a study by McKinsey & Company, if done well, “marketing operations [provided] a 15-25% improvement in marketing effectiveness, as measured by return on investment and customer-engagement metrics.”

-When it comes to implementing a marketing operations team, there are quite a few things to consider in terms of roles, responsibilities, and structure.
+When it comes to implementing a marketing operations team, there are quite a few things to consider in terms of roles, responsibilities, project management, and structure.

 You want to empower your MOPS team to make decisions that will drive key results, without completely upsetting the current initiatives your marketing and sales teams are working on.
+It’s highly recommended to invest in a marketing operations manager to help facilitate your marketing team and create a marketing operations strategy.
 Therefore, implementation needs to happen over time in stages.

 There are 5 stages to a successful marketing ops implementation: